MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/ACP_BM_Problem/ReadMe.md

     test_mask_dir="..."

-(forbidden_protos_directory)- Folder containing prohibited prototypes, meaning models should not learn and consequently recall them.
+(forbidden_protos_directory)- Folder containing prohibited prototypes, meaning models should not learn these prototypes and therefore "remember" them.
 The information within this folder is only utilized in the following coefficients configuration, where 'LF' takes a nonzero value.
 This configuration corresponds to the $L_{\text{P}}+L_{\text{F}}$ where we use the forgeting loss that can be utilized

     coefs = {
         'crs_ent': 1,